mlamby/dq/readme.md

 expressions.
 This keeps the parser nice and simple, and since its a Python library you have the full power of Python to perform complex filters.

-The query language supports the following syntax:
+The query language supports the following path syntax:

-    .key - Returns the given key from the dict
+    - .key - Returns the given key from the dict
-    ..key - Returns the given key from any descendant dictionary [index] - Returns an item from a list at the specified index [*] - Returns all items in a list [start:stop:step] - Performs a python slice operation on a list
+    - ..key - Returns the given key from any descendant dictionary
+    - [index] - Returns an item from a list at the specified index
+    - [*] - Returns all items in a list
+    - [start:stop:step] - Performs a python slice operation on a list

 Query Examples
 --------------